-'Sea of water' from Kenya dam burst kills at least 32
+Kenyan rose-farm dam bursts, 'sea of water' kills 32

 UNOCHA said the flooding could get worse, with heavy rains forecast to continue in the Rift Valley and the Lake Victoria basin over the next few weeks.

-Reporting by Thomas Mukoya, George Obulutsa, Duncan Miriri and Maggie Fick; Writing by Ed Cropley; Editing by Ed Cropley and Janet Lawrence
+Reporting by Thomas Mukoya, George Obulutsa, Duncan Miriri, Humphrey Malalo and Maggie Fick; Writing by Ed Cropley; Editing by Janet Lawrence and Andrew Heavens